University Philosophical Society: Honorary patrons

 Through its years in college, the Society has recorded the presence of many notable guests, the most distinguished of whom are named honorary patrons of the society.
 Included amongst these are multiple Nobel Prize laureates, both before and after their receipt of the Prize, such as W. B. Yeats, Heads of State and of Government, notable actors and musicians, as well as well-known intellectuals.
 Guests have also included all Taoisigh since Charles Haughey.

+The honorary patrons for the 340th session were, comedian Stephen Colbert, fashion designer Jonathan Anderson, writer Jia Tolentino, comedian Nish Kumar, and journalist Ash Sarkar, among others.